PHoogestraat/Where-Did-My-Bike-Go-/README.md

 # Can Bike theft be predicted?

-Between 2018 and 2008,  almost 5 thousand bikes were stolen across the six police districts of Indianapolis (fig A).
-Additional data can be extracted from public records to identify where (IMPD distirt) and when bikes are reported stolen in Marion county.
-After compiling bike theft data over a ten year time period (2018 to 2008) the following trends can be observed:
+Between 2008 and 2018 almost 5 thousand bikes were stolen across the six police districts of Indianapolis (fig A).
+Additional data can be extracted from public records to identify where (IMPD district) and when bikes are reported stolen in Marion county.
+After compiling bike theft data over a ten-year time period (2008 to 2018) the following trends can be observed:

 - May through September have a significantly higher rate of theft then colder months.
 - July has the highest reported theft regardless of year.
 - Bike theft reported is highest between 12:00 A.M. and 12 P.M
-- Consistent peak around 7:00 P.M. regardles of year or month.
+- Consistent peak around 7:00 P.M. regardless of year or month.

 ## Proposal:
-Can a model be constructed using date, time, and weather conditions  to predict which poice district of Indianapolis will have a higher risk for bike theft?
+Can a model be constructed using date, time, and weather conditions  to predict which police district of Indianapolis will have a higher risk for bike theft?

 ![Year_month.png](IMAGES/Year_month.png)

-### Bike theft during the 24 hour period (Data range 2018-2008).
+### Bike theft during the 24 hour period (Data range 2008-2018).

 ![bike_time_day.png](IMAGES/bike_time_day.png)

-Contrasting bike and car theft over the same period demonstrates a possible seasnal pattern that may be useful for modeling data.
+Contrasting bike and car theft over the same period demonstrates a possible seasonal pattern that may be useful for modeling data.

 ![comparison.png](IMAGES/comparison.png)

-### Police Disticts of Indianapolis
+### Police Districts of Indianapolis
-Down Town (DT-Red), Norht District (ND-Yellow), Norht East District (NE-Grey and olive.
+Down Town (DT-Red), North District (ND-Yellow), North East District (NE-Grey and olive.
 Two sections), North West District (NW-Purple), South East District (SE-Blue), and South West District (SW-Lime).

 ![map.png](IMAGES/map.png)